 Each week, student interns must complete an online Weekly Time Log.
 A copy of this log will go to both the faculty and site supervisor, along with a staff member from the Office of Career & Internship Services.
 The student intern will also receive a copy of their submitted time log.

 Student interns and their site supervisors must complete the online Midterm Evaluation Form at the halfway point of the internship experience.
+Please email the Midterm Evaluation link to your Site Supervisor so that they can complete the evaluation in a timely manner.
 A copy of this form will go to both faculty and site supervisor, along with a staff member from the Office of Career & Internship Services.
 The student intern will also receive a copy of the submitted forms.

-Student interns and their site supervisors must completing the online Final Evaluation Form at the end of the internship experience.
+Student interns and their site supervisors must complete the online Final Evaluation Form at the end of the internship experience.
+Please email the Final Evaluation link to your Site Supervisor so that they can complete the evaluation in a timely manner.
 It is good practice to submit the Final Evaluation form after you have submitted your final Weekly Time Log.
 A copy of this form will go to both the faculty and site supervisor, along with a staff member from the Office of Career & Internship Services.
 The student intern will also receive a copy of the submitted forms.